 Notes

-- Recipe makes enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or a round 8 or 9 inch 2-layer cake with thin frosting.
-For thick frosting on all sides of a layer cake, make an additional ½ batch of frosting.
+- How much frosting do I need?
+Recipe makes enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or a round 8 or 9 inch 2-layer cake on the top, middle, and sides.

-- This frosting will crust, so sprinkles or additional decorations need to be added before your frosting dries.
+- Decorate while fresh: This frosting will crust, so sprinkles or additional decorations need to be added before your frosting dries.

 Made this YUMMY frosting for my nephew’s birthday cupcakes.
 My family are not big sweet eaters but, everyone raved about the frosting.
 It’s delicious, light & fluffy and pipes perfectly.
 I added white & chocolate jimmies to top it off.
 Beautiful & tasty too !